Can You Put Vinyl Flooring Over Wood Floors? Learn the Secrets for a Flawless Transformation

 Checking The Condition Of The Wood Floors

-Additionally, check for any protruding nails that may need to be hammered down or replaced.
+Additionally, check for any protruding nails that may need to be hammered down or replaced, and walk the floor listening for squeaks or movement — a wood floor that shifts underfoot will telegraph that movement straight through vinyl planks.
 A smooth and level surface is essential for proper installation.
 Addressing any existing problems with the wood floors ensures a solid foundation for the vinyl flooring, preventing future issues.

 Cleaning The Wood Floors